 Take some pictures, write a detailed description and post the items for sale online on places like Facebook Marketplace, eBay, Vinted or Gumtree

 To get paid by YouTube, you need 1,000 subscribers and 10,000 hours of public viewing.
 Choose a topic that interests you and create a routine that includes recording videos regularly!
 There are so many tips online to get you started!

 Ask local companies (especially those without much social media presence) if they would like help managing their profiles.
 You have nothing to lose by trying, and I am sure they would be willing to give it a chance.

-Side Hustles For Young Adults
+Side Hustles For Teens

-The experience of working can be valuable for young adults, but it is important to consider the potential advantages and disadvantages based on each individual’s goals and circumstances.
+The experience of working can be valuable for teenagers, but it is important to consider the potential advantages and disadvantages based on each individual’s goals and circumstances.
 I tried quite a few of these growing up, and they helped shape my personality, got me through my driving lessons, and my confidence grew massively.

 If you have any further suggestions, you are more than welcome to comment below with your ideas!